persapiens/Course/TechTalks.md

 ### Sign up

-There are three days in the semester dedicated to tech talk presentations, each with limited slots for presenting.
+There are four days in the semester dedicated to tech talk presentations, each with limited slots for presenting.

+* 3/16 (5 point bonus for being first session)
-* 10/13
+* 4/6
-* 11/02
+* 4/18
-* 11/22
+* 4/20

-[Please sign up](https://docs.google.com/spreadsheets/d/14NKfqh76YU5tHlTrgNDX2rIhrGWO2HLj-AUtuSNY51M/edit#gid=0) early to get the spot you want (Note: you must be signed in your NCSU google account).
+[Please sign up](https://docs.google.com/spreadsheets/d/1MVTVn1fE4rZd_cotI3lwnOaM0B2TAgeD1LZUIZfCRbg/edit#gid=0) early to get the spot you want (Note: you must be signed in your NCSU google account).

 You can provide links to your repo on the same signup sheet.